 Fuller Lips – Cosmetic treatment where lips are injected with fillers or natural collagen (Juvederm or Restylane) to increase volume.

-Glycolic Acid – the smallest a-hydroxy acid and a vital part in achieving healthy skin.
+Glycolic Acid – the smallest a-hydroxy acid and a vital part of achieving healthy skin.

 Hair Cycle – The three growth phases of hair, in order: Anagen, Catagen Telegen.